(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Introduction

 Similarly, once we have established that we are interacting with an irrational agent, what is the best strategy to follow?
-Current research has centred on interaction in adversarial domains \shortcite{bowling_veloso_2002,foerster_2018,letcher_2019,kim_2021,lu_2022}, or interactions with human opponents \shortcite{uprety_2018,mcelfresh_2021,chan_2021,azaria_2022}.
+Current research has centred on interactions in adversarial domains \shortcites{bowling_veloso_2002,foerster_2018,letcher_2019,kim_2021,lu_2022}\citep{bowling_veloso_2002,foerster_2018,letcher_2019,kim_2021,lu_2022}, or with human opponents \shortcites{uprety_2018,mcelfresh_2021,chan_2021,azaria_2022}\citep{uprety_2018,mcelfresh_2021,chan_2021,azaria_2022}.
 It remains unclear how methods for adversarial environments can be adapted to employ in scenarios which may involve irrational agents.
-In particular, these methods may not be ideal when we want to achieve a cooperative outcome or are looking to obtain coordination between agents – one promising avenue of research that could be adapted to ensure cooperation are opponent shaping methods \cite{foerster_2018,letcher_2019,kim_2021,lu_2022}.
+In particular, these methods may not be ideal when we want to achieve a cooperative outcome or are looking to obtain coordination between agents – one promising avenue of research that could be adapted to ensure cooperation are opponent shaping methods \citep{foerster_2018,letcher_2019,kim_2021,lu_2022}.
 Strategies must be adapted to the type of opponent, whether this be a human or artificial agent, therefore combining these methods with identification and classification techniques will likely be most effective.

-Humans have been shown to act and reason in irrational ways \cite{kahneman_tversky_1982}.
-We therefore need to design machines that are able to handle this, and that do not assume perfect rationality of other agents.
-This is particularly important as perfect rationality is seldom the aim; instead, alternatives such as \textit{bounded rationality} or \textit{bounded optimality} are more realistic and often more desirable \cite{russell_1997}.
+While machines may be formulated to act as rationally as possible, humans have been shown to act and reason in irrational ways \citep{kahneman_tversky_1982}.
+We therefore need to design machines that are able to handle such scenarios and that do not assume perfect rationality of other agents.
+This is particularly important because we will see that perfect rationality is seldom the aim; instead, alternatives such as \textit{bounded rationality} or \textit{bounded optimality} are more realistic and often more desirable \citep{russell_1997}, so artificial agents are more likely to encounter boundedly rational opponents.